Pandora Boxx

-Michael R. Steck (born May 2, 1972), better known by the stage name Pandora Boxx, is an American drag queen, comedian, and reality television personality from Rochester, New York.
-Boxx competed in the second season of RuPaul's Drag Race, placing fifth and winning Miss Congeniality, and subsequently returned for the first and sixth seasons of RuPaul's Drag Race All Stars.
-Boxx also appeared in all three seasons of the Drag Race spin-off series RuPaul's Drag U.
+Michael Steck (born May 2, 1972), better known by the stage name Pandora Boxx, is an American drag queen, comedian, reality television personality, and singer.
+Hailing from Rochester, New York, Boxx competed in the second season of RuPaul's Drag Race, placing fifth and winning the title of Miss Congeniality, and subsequently returned for the first and sixth seasons of RuPaul's Drag Race All Stars.
+Boxx also appeared in all three seasons of the Drag Race spin-off series RuPaul's Drag U. Outside of reality television, Pandora Boxx has released several singles and performed in film, television, and theater.

 Early life

 Michael Steck was born to Sharon Steck in Jamestown, New York.
 He has a sister, Susanne.
 The family later moved to Olean, New York.
-Steck was inspired to do drag after watching the eventual season six contestant Darienne Lake perform in an outdoor festival in Rochester, New York.
+Steck graduated from Canandaigua Academy in 1991.
+Steck was inspired to do drag after watching the eventual season six contestant Darienne Lake perform at an outdoor festival in Rochester, New York.
 For his first show at the gay bar Infinity in Rochester, Steck chose his drag name as a play on words of Pandora's box, an artifact found in Greek mythology.

 Career

+In 2008, Boxx wrote, directed, produced, and appeared in Mrs. Kasha Davis: The Life of an International Housewife Celebrity, starring fellow drag performer from Rochester's Tilt nightclub, Mrs. Kasha Davis.
+She also wrote a play, The Lipstick Massacre, which was directed by David Henderson, starred Boxx and Mrs. Kasha Davis, and premiered in November 2009 in Rochester.
+The plot follows a commercial actress, Daphne Von Hausenpfeffer, a fading commercial actress who becomes the prime suspect when other actresses auditioning for the same roles begin to disappear.

-Boxx auditioned twice before becoming a contestant on the second season of RuPaul's Drag Race.
-Highlights of her performance on Drag Race include an impersonation of Carol Channing on "Snatch Game" (a Match Game parody challenge).
+Boxx auditioned twice before becoming a contestant on the second season of RuPaul's Drag Race, which aired in 2010.
+While on the show, she impersonated Carol Channing on "Snatch Game", a Match Game parody challenge.
 Performing well in the show's challenges, her failure to win one resulted in RuPaul calling her "the Susan Lucci of this competition."
-She was eliminated in the eighth episode, "Golden Gals."
-After her elimination, Entertainment Weekly called her their pick for "America's Next Drag Superstar."
+She was eliminated in the eighth episode, "Golden Gals".
+After her elimination, Entertainment Weekly called her their pick for "America's Next Drag Superstar".
 She was later voted the Miss Congeniality of her season.

 After her elimination, Boxx appeared on the three seasons of the Drag Race spin-off series RuPaul's Drag U. She also appeared in a television commercial for Absolut Vodka that aired during the third season of Drag Race dressed as a Bloody Mary.
 In 2011, she hosted an episode of Logo's One Night Stand Up, a comedy special filmed live in the Bowery Ballroom in New York City.
 Other performers included Bianca Del Rio, Hedda Lettuce, and Kelly Mantle.
 Later that year, Boxx appeared in an Entertainment Weekly photo spread along with Mimi Imfurst that featured Melissa McCarthy channeling Divine.
-On September 27, 2011, Boxx released her first single "Cooter!"
+In September 2011, Boxx released her first single "Cooter!"